Vancouver Speech Therapy: Speech Language Pathologists in Vancouver

 What Are Language Disorders?

 Difficulty in communication due to brain injury is referred to as cognitive-communication disorder.
 In this disorder, you lost your thinking power.
 Cognitive disorder can lead to speaking, listening, and memory issues.
 Problem or puzzle-solving can be a challenge for people with this disorder.
 Abnormal brain development, brain injury, stroke, or other neurological disorder are the leading cause of cognitive-communication disorders that Vancouver Speech Therapy treats.
+Our private speech language services at our clinic helps to improve social communication.

 How a Speech-Language Pathologist in Vancouver Can Help Your Child